Ómicron: the symptoms of the new variant of covid-19, according to the doctor who discovered it in South Africa

 Coetzee believes that the omicron variant is likely already circulating in countries that are adopting travel restrictions.

-“Your doctors may be focused on the delta variant and overlook it, because it’s easy to miss.
+“Your doctors may be focused on the delta variant and overlook it, because it is easy to miss.
 If it weren’t for the fact that we in South Africa hadn’t seen any cases of covid in recent weeks, we would have missed it as well. “.

 The omicron variant was reported by the South African authorities to the World Health Organization last Wednesday and declared a variant of concern on Friday by the international organization.